OwenZhu/OwenZhu.github.io/about/index.md

 layout: about
 ---

-I'm a Mcs student from University of Melbourne, and interesting in machine learning and reinforcement learning.
+A MSc student at the University of Melbourne, research interest on machine learning and reinforcement learning.